-It was originally one of the airfields used by a Home Defence squadron in the defence of North Lincolnshire and Humberside against air attack in the First World War.
+Elsham Wolds was originally one of the airfields used by a Home Defence squadron in the defence of North Lincolnshire and Humberside against air attack in the First World War.
 The area between the Humber and the Wash was an easily defined entry point for Zeppelins and Lincolnshire received its fair share of bombs although few caused any damage.
-The first squadrons were mainly equipped with the Avro 504 or the BE2 and facilities at the airfield were primitive.
-C Flight of 33 Squadron were based at the airfield from December 1916 flying FE2b fighters to the end of the war and in June 1919 the airfield reverted to agriculture.
+The first squadrons were mainly equipped with the BE2 and facilities at their airfields and landing strips were primitive.

 The demand for bomber airfields in 1939 led to many former airfields being surveyed to assess suitability for development.
 Elsham Wolds was then chosen as a site for a bomber airfield and construction work began in 1940.
 An important factor in the choice of the site was the railway communications with a railway station situated nearby at Barnetby.